Mona Best

 Alice Mona Best (née Shaw; 3 January 1924 – 9 September 1988) was a British music club proprietor, best known as the owner of The Casbah Coffee Club, a club in Liverpool which served as a venue for rock and roll music during the late 1950s and 1960s.
 Among the bands to play at The Casbah was the Beatles, for whom her son Pete Best (b.
 24 November 1941) was a drummer at the time.
-Mona also had two other sons, John Rory (b.
+Mona Best also had two other sons, John Rory (b.
 29 January 1945), and Vincent "Roag" Best (b.
 21 July 1962).
-It was later confirmed that Roag's father was The Beatles' associate, music executive Neil Aspinall, although he was not registered as the father on Roag's birth certificate.
+It was later confirmed that Roag's father was Beatles' associate, music executive Neil Aspinall, although he was not registered as the father on Roag's birth certificate.

-After moving to Liverpool from India, where she was born, Mona used gambling winnings to buy a house in 1957.
-Mona later opened The Casbah Coffee Club in the cellar of the house.
+After moving to Liverpool from India, where she was born, Best used gambling winnings to buy a house in 1957.
+She later opened The Casbah Coffee Club in the cellar of the house.
 It was planned as a members-only club for her sons and their friends.
 The club was often referred to as The Casbah Club, or The Casbah.
 In 2006, the property was accorded a Grade II heritage listing.

-Mona died on 9 September 1988 in a Liverpool hospital after a heart attack coupled with an unspecified "long illness".
+Best died in 1988 after a heart attack coupled with an unspecified "long illness".

 Early life in India

-Best was born on 3 January 1924, in Delhi, British India, to English parents, Thomas (a major in the Irish regiment) and Mary Shaw.
+Best was born on 3 January 1924, in Delhi, British India, to an Irish father Thomas (a major in an Irish regiment) and English mother Mary Shaw.
 She was the youngest of four children: Brian, Patrick and Aileen.
 When she was 17, her first son, Randolph Peter Scanland (later surnamed Best), was born on 24 November 1941 in Madras.
 Pete's biological father was marine engineer Donald Peter Scanland, who subsequently died during World War II.

 Mona was training with the Red Cross when she met Johnny Best, who came from a family of sports promoters in Liverpool that once owned and ran the Liverpool Stadium.
 At the time of their meeting, Best was a commissioned officer serving as a Physical Training Instructor in India, and was the British Army's middleweight boxing champion.
 After their marriage on 7 March 1944, at St. Thomas's Cathedral, Bombay, the Bests had one child: John Rory Best (b.
 29 January 1945).
 Less than a year later, the family sailed for four weeks to Liverpool on the Georgic, which was carrying single and married ranks who had previously been a part of General Sir William Slim's forces in southeast Asia.
 The ship docked in Liverpool on 25 December.